MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmanager/ne-acxmanager-acx_composite_template_config_flags.md

 ## -description

+The **ACX_COMPOSITE_TEMPLATE_CONFIG_FLAGS** enumeration is used to configure the properties of a composite template used by an audio class extension (ACX).

 ## -enum-fields

 ### -field AcxCompositeTemplateConfigNoFlags

+Indicates that there are no flags set.

 ### -field AcxCompositeTemplateConfigPrivate

+Indicates that the composite template is private.

 ### -field AcxCompositeTemplateConfigSingleton

+Indicates that the composite template represents a singleton, so it does not repeat in the system.

 ### -field AcxCompositeTemplateConfigValidFlags

+For internal validation, do not use.

 ## -remarks

 ## -see-also

+TBD - Please review this topic